jmar777/redux-cake/README.md

 # redux-cake

-A sweet utility for managing dynamic slices of state in your redux reducers.

 Redux Cake is a [store enhancer](https://github.com/reactjs/redux/blob/master/docs/Glossary.md#store-enhancer), and small set of related APIs, that facilitate the adding and removing of slices of state on the fly.

-The ability to add and remove dynamic slices of state is useful for code organization and code splitting purposes, as well as other scenarios where slices do not need to be long-lived.
-The goal of Redux Cake is to provide a small (~1.7kb) utility that is 100% backwards compatible with Redux's standard [`combineReducers()`](http://redux.js.org/docs/api/combineReducers.html) implementation, while adding dynamic state slice facilities.
+## Motivation & Goals

+* Support flexible code organization and code splitting practices by enabling self-registering slices with the store.
+* Allow applications to easily create and prune slices that don't need to be long-lived.
+* Provide a drop-in replacement for Redux's standard [`combineReducers()`](http://redux.js.org/docs/api/combineReducers.html) implementation, so preexisting static reducers don't need to be refactored.
+* Remain as lightweight as possible (currently ~1.7kb).

-## Usage
+## Example Usage

 ```javascript
 import { createStore } from 'redux';